tanchu-git/databricks-mini-project/README.md

-# databricks_mini_project
+# Mini project with Databricks and Azure.
-Mini project with Databricks and Azure.
+Exploring and learning Databricks Unity Catalog.